 A small queue of customers was waiting outside.
 It was our opening day.
 We had our tea ready and some bits in our pantry, but still had to buy the flavours, which we wanted to get fresh from the market during the day, so that every tea would taste fresh and our customers would be happy.
 Everyone was nervous, but there was nothing for it - we had top open up and start serving Chai by Steeped Games.

 I was inspired by a comment on a recent Kickstarter campaign to investigate how a publisher's decisions about how a game is released can give customers the feeling of exclusivity in a negative sense, the fear of missing out, an opportunity for profit, and many more things that can negatively affect the opinion people have towards the company or individuals releasing the game.
 So let's look at how different choices can be viewed differently.

 I absolutely love mint tin games, and Mint Tin Mini Skulduggery by subQuark fits this bill perfectly, as it comes in a properly small, rectangular mint tin, rather than the larger format that many other mint tin games come in.
-That means it fits neatly into your coat pocket, so you can have it with you at all times.
+That means it fits perfectly into your coat pocket, so you can have it with you at all time.
 After all, you never know when the opportunity arises to play a game when you're out and about.

 Inspired by a recent video from Jamey Stegmaier talking about "overproduced" games (see here: https://youtu.be/PxRpL-JQMfI), I thought I'd share my thoughts on the topic.
 Please watch Jamey's video first, so you know what the word "overproduced" means in the context of his video and my article.
 The topic is quite broad, and I won't be able cover every aspect, but instead I'll discuss a select few areas that I think can help focus everyone's thoughts on the subject and allow you to be more constructive in your feedback to publishers.